Entongsu/work/work_log.md

 ### 2. volumn constraint

 I have found that by running the original demo, the volumn of the deformed point cloud become bigger and bigger.
 So I rewrite the part about volumn constraint.
 After I rewrite this part, the volumn becomes smaller and smaller after applying the volumn constrain.
 But it needs to take more steps to return to the original volumn.
+During this process, I do not set any points as fixed.

 It is the process of deformed point cloud to return to original volumn.
 <img src="https://github.com/Entongsu/work/blob/master/volume/volumn_process.gif" width="700" height="700" />